macrobiotus/mouse_mating/README.md

   * [ ] sort models sytematically
   * [ ] build and re-evaluate models with reagrds to maternal weight loss
   * [ ] build and re-evaluate models with reagrds to sex-sepecific weight gain - sex needs to be included or evaluated
   * [ ] to understand effect of polynomials and sex - plot random-conditioned fixed effects using the `effects` package
+  * adress high VIFs -  by recoding factor variable -
+  * adress high VIFS -  by ignoring factor variable (`https://stackoverflow.com/questions/33397689/multi-collinearity-for-categorical-variables`)
+  * adress high VIFS - by centering time varieble (?)
   * [ ] answer last question
   * [ ] sort script for rendering
-  * commit `a15882ff26cce382f95bd3db40ab7b8bf9225261`

 * in manuscript
   * add methods